chnyda/taikungoclient/client/docs/ProxmoxListDto.md

 HasProxmoxNetworks returns a boolean if a field has been set.

-### SetProxmoxNetworksNil

-`func (o *ProxmoxListDto) SetProxmoxNetworksNil(b bool)`

- SetProxmoxNetworksNil sets the value for ProxmoxNetworks to be an explicit nil

-### UnsetProxmoxNetworks
-`func (o *ProxmoxListDto) UnsetProxmoxNetworks()`

-UnsetProxmoxNetworks ensures that no value is present for ProxmoxNetworks, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)